 Grammar: 💡 Effective Word Choice & Style - Advanced (C2) - Lesson 3: Advanced Idiomatic Usage & Cultural Nuances in authentic contexts

-At the C2 level, we move from simply knowing what an idiom1 means to understanding why and how it is used in authentic contexts.
-Idioms are windows into the culture of a language; they reveal shared values and perspectives.
-Mastering them requires you to understand their nuance2 and the art of language pragmatics3—how context shapes meaning.
+At the C2 level, we move from knowing what an idiom means to understanding *why* and *how* it is used.
+Idioms are windows into the culture of a language.

 Consider this snippet from a business meeting.
 The manager is unhappy with recent results.